lam-vincent/TMDb-Task-Management-Dashboard/README.md

   <h1 align="center" id="tmdb-top">TMDb: Task Management Dashboard</h3>

   <p align="center">
     TMDb is a web application designed to simplify task management in a Trello-like style.
-With TMDb, you have three task lists at your disposal: "Tasks," "In Progress," and "Done."
-It provides a straightforward and intuitive interface for adding, organizing, and tracking tasks across these lists.
+With TMDb, you can create task lists, create tasks within them and order them as you please.
+It provides a straightforward and intuitive interface for adding, organizing, and tracking tasks across task lists.
   </p>
 </div>